jonsim/music-tagger/README.md

 License
 -------
 The project is released under the GPLv3 license.
-This project also makes use of the [Levenshtein Python Extensions], released under the GPLv2 license.
+This project also makes use of the [Levenshtein Python Extension], released under the GPLv2 license.

-[Levenshtein Python Extensions]: http://code.google.com/p/pylevenshtein/ "Levenshtein Python Extensions at Google Code"
+[Levenshtein Python Extension]: http://code.google.com/p/pylevenshtein/ "Levenshtein Python Extensions at Google Code"

 To Do